 Dr. Juan S. Bonifacino is the Head of the Cell Biology and Metabolism Program (CBMP) of the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) at the National Institutes of Health (NIH), a position that he has held since December 1997.
-In this role, Dr. Bonifacino oversees the work of seven research groups devoted to the study of molecular and cellular mechanisms of pathogenesis.
-He is also the Chief of one of these research groups, the Section on Intracellular Protein Trafficking, which studies the mechanisms by which proteins are delivered to different compartments of the endocytic and secretory pathways, and the diseases that result from dysfunction of these mechanisms.
+In this role, Dr. Bonifacino oversees the work of six research groups devoted to the study of molecular and cellular mechanisms of pathogenesis.
+He is also the Chief of one of these research groups, the Section on Intracellular Protein Trafficking (SIPT), which studies the mechanisms by which proteins are delivered to different compartments of the cell, and the diseases that result from dysfunction of these mechanisms.